'Let the baby die' signs target Ohio family with sick infant: report

 TODDLER BORN WITH RARE BIRTH DEFECT HAS LEGS AMPUTATED, WILL BE FITTED WITH PROSTHETICS

-KC Ahlers said he posted six signs around the Franklin Park Mall in Toleda, Ohio, to spread awareness about an upcoming fundraiser for his 4-month-old son, RJ.
+KC Ahlers said he posted six signs around the Franklin Park Mall in Toledo, Ohio, to spread awareness about an upcoming fundraiser for his 4-month-old son, RJ.
 The father told WTVG on Friday that he discovered three additional signs posted next to his that read: “Stop asking for money.
 Let the baby die.
 It’s called Darwinism.
 Happy Holidays.”

 “I came out.
 I saw it.
 Immediately took the one down.
 There were other ones that were up, but somebody, some other good Samaritans kicked them down,” Ahlers told the station.